Lina-moon/Luggage_price/README.md

     b.
 Parameter beta is the value of importance of the particular attribute that affect the price.
        In the extended case should be found in a number not bigger than 10.
 Like b_1, b_2.... b_10.
        Due to the complexity of the problem.
-Sum of the coefficients beta tends to be 1, however in this particular case should not be less than -0.8.
+Sum of the coefficients beta tends to be 1, however in this particular case should not be bigger than 0.8 for the price of 1 kilogram.
-       Default value = -0.7
+       Default value = 0.7

     c.
 Parameter alpha normolizes the model.
-Several times bigger than current median in order to make exponent value strictly positive, but mostly because of the original function graph.
+Several times bigger than current median in order to make exponent value strictly negative, but mostly because of the original function graph.
-       Default value = 6
+       Default value = -6

     d.
 Number of the avarage overweight kilograms per person, overall on the flight during certain period of time.
        Default = 0.1